Shoresh92/Type_I_error/index.md

 > The concept of a $p$-value is not simple and any statements associated with it must be considered cautiously.

-I continue with a brief discussion on p-values, discuss it is via a simple example, and then relate it to Type I error and significance level.
-I assume reader is familiar with the concepts behind Hypothesis Testing.
+I continue with a brief discussion on p-values, interpret it using a simple example, and then relate it to Type I error and significance level.
+It is assumed the reader is familiar with Hypothesis Testing.

 ## Where does p-value come from?